jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-2024+Objectives.md

   - Classify & Store: ensure the data is classified and stored according to classification, and with appropriate data at rest security controls
   - Use: data is protected during transmission/motion, and against improper exfiltration or sharing during use
   - Archived: data is placed in long-term storage with appropriate data-at-rest protection
-  - Destroyed: data is permanently destroyed based on it's classificaiton, using the method (see above) required to ensure it can't be recovered
+  - Destroyed: data is permanently destroyed based on its classification, using the method (see above) required to ensure it can't be recovered
 - 2.4.1 Data roles (i.e., owners, controllers, custodians, processors, users/subjects)
   - **System owner**: controls the computer storing the data; usually includes software and hardware configurations and support services (e.g. cloud implementation)
     - system owners are responsible for the systems that process the data